benz1221/pi-node-instruction/(EN)-Independently-check-ports-inside-&-outside-your-network.md

-If present, the docker container needs to be shutdown before you try this.
+If present, the docker container needs to be stopped before you try this.

 ## NodeJS